 Demonstrate leadership and management (planning, organizing, collaboration, delegation, problem-solving, human and material resources etc.) and policy development skills

-For further information please go through the Programme Information Booklet and / or programme page.
-You can also reach us via the following contact details:
+For further information you can reach us via the following contact details: